Nadir Salifov: Legal complications

-In 2010, while Salifov was still in prison, there was a turf war known as The Dill War between associates of Nadir Salifov and those of Rovshan Janiyev (known as Rovshan Lenkoransky) over acquiring the green grocers markets in Moscow and on its Ring Road, which had previously been operated by convicted criminal Bakic Aliyev.
+In 2010, while still in prison, there was a turf war known as The Dill War between associates of Nadir Salifov and those of Rovshan Janiyev (known as Rovshan Lenkeransky) over acquiring the greengrocer markets in Moscow and its ring roads, which had previously been operated by convicted criminal Bakic Aliyev.
 Four men with criminal histories were killed during this conflict.
-In 2014 there was more struggling for the lucrative markets which led to a "Wild Western-style" gunfight during a meeting of the competing clans in the Absheron cafe in Moscow in which one man was killed with several suffering gunshot wounds.
+In 2014 there was more struggling for lucrative markets, which led to a "Wild Western-style" gunfight during a meeting of the competing clans in the Absheron cafe of Moscow, in which one man was killed and several suffering gunshot wounds.

-After prison release activities
+Activities out of prison

-Salifov controlled criminal networks in the Czech Republic and Poland.
-He knew representatives of the police of the European Union, the Czech Republic, and Poland.
+During the time of his release, Salifov controlled criminal networks from Russia all the way to the Czech Republic and Poland, and had acquaintances among representatives of the policeforce in the European Union.

-He was marked as a potential replacement for Rovshan Lenkoransky, the convicted criminal murdered the previous year.
-This tied in with reports from early 2017 that Janiyev's underboss Agayar Agayev (aka Sedoy, Russian for "grey-haired"), who used to control the Yekaterinburg market, was now representing Salifov's interests.
-This appeared to be the case despite the fact that there was no love lost between Salifov and Rovshan Lenkoransky.
+In 2017, Salifov was marked as a potential successor to Rovshan Lenkeransky, who was murdered the previous year.
+This was eventually confirmed by reports of that year, that Janiyev's underboss Agayar Agayev (aka Sedoy, Russian for "grey-haired"), who used to control the Yekaterinburg market, was now representing Salifov's interests.
+This appeared to be the case despite the fact that there was no love lost between Salifov and Lenkeransky.

-In December 2017 Russian police were attempting to defuse a tense situation in which Chechen criminals under Aziz Batukaev had been trying to take control of the green grocer markets held by Salifov's group.
-Nadir Salifov had laid claims to the Food City market in Moscow controlled by Rovshan Lenkoransky's proxies.
-According to police, the war for the largest wholesale food market in the capital was just getting going.
+In December 2017 Russian police were attempting to defuse a tense situation in which the chechen mafia under Aziz Batukaev had been trying to take control of the greengrocer markets held by Salifov's group.
+Nadir Salifov had laid claims to the Food City market in Moscow, controlled by Rovshan Lenkoransky's proxies.
+According to police, the war for the largest wholesale food market in the capital was just starting.

-In March 2018, an Azeri claiming to be an exiled journalist, Rahim Namazov, was ambushed in the suburbs of Toulouse, France.
-Namazov was seriously wounded in the attack and his wife died of her injuries.
-Unsubstantiated claims suggest that this attack may have been ordered by Salifov as payback for previous insults and offenses.
+In March 2018, an Azeri claiming to be an exiled journalist called Rahim Namazov, was ambushed in the suburbs of Toulouse, France.
+Namazov was seriously wounded in the attack, and his wife died of her injuries.
+Unsubstantiated claims suggested that this attack may have been ordered by Salifov as payback for previous insults and offenses.

-In 2020, a group of four of Salifov's gang members were arrested in Odesa by the Security Service of Ukraine for running a kidnapping racket.
-The gang would reach out to their victims or their victim's friends on social media, sometimes using women as bait, and would kidnap their victims and rob their residences.
-The gang usually demanded a ransom of one million dollars for the release of their hostages.
-Most of their victims were wealthy businessmen.
+In early 2020, a group of four of Salifov's gang members were arrested in Odessa by the Security Service of Ukraine, for running a kidnapping racket.
+The gang would reach out to their victims or their victim's friends on social media, using women or drugs as bait, and would kidnap their victims and rob their residences.
+The gang usually demanded a ransom of one million dollars for the release of their hostages, as most of their victims were wealthy businessmen and oligarchs.
 The gang threatened physical violence for non-payment of the ransom.